miraltoufaili/Java/Arrays Vs Lists.md

      Can't easily insert values in or remove from the middle without shifting other values Can't easily enlarge the size of the structure without constructing a new larger array

+##Linked List Structure:
+  * Not a random access structure (not easy to jump)
+  * Sequential access

+**Strength**

+     Can quickly insert values in or remove from the middle without any shifting other values Can easily make it larger or smaller